gnss-sdr/geniuss-place/_design-forces/12-reproducibility.md

     * Virtual machines.
     * Software containers (_e.g._, [Docker](https://www.docker.com/)).
   * Continuous analysis[^Beaulieu17]: process combining Docker containers with continuous integration to automatically re-run computational analysis whenever relevant changes are made to the source code.
+  * Continuous reproducibility[^Fernandez18]: automated pipeline that regenerates results described in a document (research paper, case study, etc.) whenever changes are made to the source code.
+This includes sharing the data set on which the experiments were done (usually, files containing raw GNSS signal samples and possibly other sensors), the full experiment configuration, and the scripts used to analyze the results and generate the figures or tables appearing in the document in which the results were presented.

 ### Results reproducibility